amitofsk/dandy/docs/Dandy.md

 ![Potentiometer and PSoC](./docPics/potPSoC.png)

-##### 8.2.2.
-Write the microcontroller code
+##### 8.2.1.2 Write the microcontroller code

 Let's write the code for the microcontroller, so open the Arduino Lab IDE.

-The microcontroller code below reads an analog value pin 10.0, also known as ADC channel 0.
+The microcontroller code below reads an analog value from pin 10.0, also known as ADC channel 0.
 This value is then written serially to the computer.

 We could just print out the value itself.
 Instead, here we're a bit smarter.
 We're printing a message in JSON format that contains the value we read in addition to other pieces of information.